Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Spring washers are locking washers that prevent the nut or screw from loosening.
 It is not recommended to reuse spring washers as they can lose their effectiveness.
 As much as possible, always fit new spring washers.

 Unfortunately, you will not see any tightening torques in this tutorial.
-Despite our extensive research, we have not found any manuals specifying the tightening torques for the automatic gearbox linkage bolts and nuts.
+Despite our extensive research, we have not found any manuals specifying the tightening torques for the automatic gearbox selector linkage bolts and nuts.
 Be careful because most of the bolts are screwed into aluminum housings.
 Tighten them moderately.

 Unfortunately, you will not see any tightening torques in this tutorial.
-Despite our extensive research, we have not found any manuals specifying the tightening torques for the automatic gearbox linkage bolts and nuts.
+Despite our extensive research, we have not found any manuals specifying the tightening torques for the automatic gearbox selector linkage bolts and nuts.
 Be careful because most of the bolts are screwed into aluminum housings.
 Tighten them moderately.

 Required Tools